Hyperbolicity, degeneracy, and expansion of random intersection graphs: Preliminaries

 \section{Preliminaries}

+We start with a few necessary definitions and lemmas, covering each of the key ideas in the paper (random intersection graphs, degeneracy, expansion, and hyperbolicity).
 We use standard notation: $G=(V,E)$ denotes a finite, simple graph on the vertices $V$ with edge set $E$.
-For a graph $G=(V,E)$ and a vertex $x\in V$, $N_G(x)$ denotes the set of neighbors of $x$ in $G$.
-We often write $|G|$ to denote the number of vertices in $G$, a slight abuse of notation.
-A subgraph $H = (W,F)$ of $G$ is {\em induced} if for every pair of vertices $u,v \in W$, the edge $(u,v) \in F$ if and only if $(u,v) \in E$.
+We alternatively write~$V(G)$ and~$E(G)$ to denote the edge and vertex set, respectively.
+For a graph $G$ and a vertex $x\in V(G)$, $N_G(x)$ denotes the set of neighbors of $x$ in $G$.
+A subgraph $H$ of $G$ is {\em induced} if for every pair of vertices $u,v \in V(H)$, the edge $(u,v)$ exists in $H$ if and only if it exists in~$G$.
 Paths and cycles consisting of $k$ edges are said to have {\it length} $k$ and are denoted $P_k$ and $C_k$ respectively.
 For vertices $x$ and $y$ in a graph let $P[x,y]$ denote a shortest path from $x$ to $y$.

-Since this paper is concerned with asymptotic results, we use standard asymptotic terminology: for each integer $n$, let $\mathcal{G}_n$ define a distribution on graphs with $n$ vertices (for example, coming from a random graph model).
-We say the events $E_n$ defined on $\mathcal{G}_n$ hold \emph{asymptotically almost surely} (\aas) if $\lim_{n\rightarrow\infty}\mathbb{P}[E_n]= 1$.
-Furthermore, we say an event occurs \emph{with high probability} (\whp) if for any $c \geq 1$ the event occurs with probability at least $1 - O(n^{-c})$.
+We use the terms \emph{asymptotically almost surely} (\aas) and \emph{with high probability} (\whp) according to the following conventions: For each integer $n$, let $\mathcal{G}_n$ define a distribution on graphs with $n$ vertices (for example, coming from a random graph model).
+We say the event $E_n$ defined on $\mathcal{G}_n$ holds \emph{asymptotically almost surely} (\aas) if $\lim_{n\rightarrow\infty}\mathbb{P}[E_n]= 1$.
+We say an event occurs \emph{with high probability} (\whp) if for any $c \geq 1$ the event occurs with probability at least $1 - f(c)/n^c$ for $n$ greater than some constant, where $f$ is some function only depending on $c$.
 As a shorthand, we will simply say that $\mathcal G_n$ \emph{has some property} \aas (or \whp).